mesonbuild/meson/docs/markdown/Reference-manual.md

 - `include_directories` one or more objects created with the `include_directories` function, or, since 0.50.0, strings, which will be transparently expanded to include directory objects
-- `install`, when set to true, this executable should be installed
+- `install`, when set to true, this executable should be installed, defaults to `false`
 - `install_dir` override install directory for this file.
 The value is relative to the `prefix` specified.
 F.ex, if you want to install plugins into a subdir, you'd use something like this: `install_dir :